Cheese Cat Treats – Easy, Fun, and Irresistible!

 Ready to whip up something delicious?
 Let’s get started!

 Alright, now it’s time to unveil the star of the show – this homemade cat food recipe!
-These Cheesy Snack Balls are made with just four simple ingredients: grated Gouda cheese, cream, butter, and oat flakes.
+These cheesy bites are made with just four simple ingredients: grated Gouda cheese, cream, butter, and oat flakes.
 Simple, yet so satisfying!

 • Grab a large bowl and combine the grated Gouda cheese, cream, and butter.